qwertyGhoulzxc/backend-cotton/README.md

 //NOT MVP
 achivements

-set colors to the desks categories realize favorites maybe in the profile
+realize favorites maybe in the profile (add like default category)

 //client TODO:

-filters on the params like in next pizza 5:57 time
+- make pagination on categories and like infinity load

 - set timer on resend codes